Shipping

 Common mistakes

-Thin envelopes with no stiffener.
-This is the #1 cause of seam splits and bent corners.
+✗ Thin envelopes with no stiffener.
+The #1 cause of seam splits and bent corners.
 Always use cardboard.

-Shipping in extreme heat.
-Vinyl warps at around 140°F. If it's mid-summer, consider shipping early in the week so the package doesn't sit in a hot warehouse over the weekend.
+✗ Shipping in extreme heat.
+Vinyl warps at around 140°F. In summer, ship early in the week so the package doesn't sit in a hot warehouse over the weekend.

 How much to charge for shipping

-These are typical costs when buying postage online (retail counter rates are higher).
-Use these as a starting point for your listing shipping prices.
+These are typical costs when buying postage online (counter rates are higher).
+Use them as a starting point for your listing shipping prices.

 Domestic (US)